 Net Zero Climate Emissions = Climate Neutrality

-Climate neutrality is achieved when the net greenhouse gases (GHG) emissions of an individual or organization are equal to zero.
-Greenhouse gases include many types of emissions, but are frequently measured in carbon dioxide equivalence for simplicity.
-GHG emitted to the atmosphere due to human activities are well known to contribute to global climate change.
+Climate neutrality is achieved when the net greenhouse gas (GHG) emissions of an individual or organisation are equal to zero.
+Greenhouse gases include many types of emissions, but are frequently measured in CO2-equivalence for simplicity.
+GHGs emitted into the atmosphere due to human activities are known to contribute to global climate change.

 Are you ready to become carbon neutral?

 When considering becoming carbon neutral the reporting effort is in many cases combined with either setting internal KPIs or signing up to the Science Based Targets initiative.
 This helps to set longer-term reduction goals and aligns efforts to achieve them.

 Ecomatters offers concrete and practical support around these topics to support your organisation on your journey towards climate neutrality.
 We focus specifically on the GHG calculations, provide support on developing KPIs, and advice on questions related to emission reductions.
 However, we do not provide CO2 compensation or give advice on these matters.

 The Customer Benefit Model (CBM) is an Eco-efficiency method developed…